Awais2805/talos/README.md

 map → merge → clean → encode → split → train → register → evaluate
 ```

 Layer 1 is XGBoost over the canonical flow schema.
 Tree models handle unnormalised, heavy-tailed, mixed-type flow data natively, and sentinel values like `-1` are learned as flags rather than magnitudes — no normalisation stage required.
-(These sentinels are ours: `spec.yaml` coalesces a missing `id.resp_p` to `-1`.
-Zeek omits absent fields rather than emitting `-1`.)

 Layer 2 is a neural anomaly model taking the flow vector concatenated with layer-1 output probabilities.